Bri9k/L-system/README.md

 # L-system
-Library for generating L-strings and drawing fractals
+Snippet for generating L-strings and drawing fractals